azu/mytweets/README.md

 ## Usage

 1. Click [Use this template](https://github.com/azu/mytweets/generate) and forked repository
+   - You can select Public or Private
-2. git clone the forked repositoy
+2. git clone the forked repository

 ```shell
 git clone https://github.com/you/mytweets